Walking the Fife Coastal Path Section 3 (Burntisland to Buckhaven)

 Looking back towards Burntisland at low tide:

 You’ll find as you walk that there’s a sandy path in between the rocks to your left and the pebbly beach to your right.
-Although it was low tide, the beach still had quite a lot of surface water so we kept our feet wet and stayed by the coast line.
+Although it was low tide, the beach still had quite a lot of surface water so we kept our feet dry and stayed by the coast line.

 It wasn’t long before we reached the big sandy stretch of beach at Pettycur Bay, where there’s a long sandbar out to sea.
 We could see a group of people picking something from the beach at the edge of the water, but we assumed it was a survey rather than a foraging expedition as the shellfish are not safe to eat on this stretch of coast.